zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 zklink uses a unified off-chain L2 state to monitor and record the information transmitted between separate chains and Layer2 networks.

 Inherited from classic ZK-Rollup, all L2 state changes will be uploaded to the corresponding Layer1 network.
-From the perspective of a single chain, zero-knowledge is capable to ensures that all state changes are the result of accurately running the circus.
+From the perspective of a single chain, zero-knowledge is capable to ensures that all state changes are the result of accurately running the circuit.
 However, when it comes to cross-chain transactions, zero-knowledge fails to testify whether cross-chain data (data coming from the other chain) is authentic - even if it might satisfy the constraints of circuit, it is not necessarily TRUE.
 So how does zklink solve this problem of data authenticity?

 Read more on [How does zkLink guarantee the authenticity of cross-chain data?](/docs/Technology/About-Security#how-does-zklink-guarantee-the-authencity-of-cross-chain-data)